-The essential elements of a legally enforceable contract in the U.S. are (i) an offer, (ii) acceptance of an offer and (iii) consideration.28 An offer occurs when a reasonable expectation is created that the offeror will enter into a contract in accordance with the offered terms.
+The essential elements of a legally enforceable contract in the U.S. are (i) an offer, (ii) acceptance of an offer and (iii) consideration26.
+An offer occurs when a reasonable expectation is created that the offeror will enter into a contract in accordance with the offered terms.
 Acceptance occurs when the offeree indicates to the offeror that it accepts the offered terms.
-Whether the consideration exchanged in connection with a commercial contract is of sufficient value is a subjective question and there is no minimum value threshold for what constitutes sufficient consideration, but U.S. courts will generally not question the adequacy of consideration, provided that there is some.29
+Whether the consideration exchanged in connection with a commercial contract is of sufficient value is a subjective question and there is no minimum value threshold for what constitutes sufficient consideration.
+U.S. courts will generally not question the adequacy of consideration, provided that some consideration is given.27

-In addition to the elements of offer, acceptance and consideration, a court will generally look at whether the parties intended to be bound and whether the terms of the contract are sufficiently definite.30 Whether the parties to a contract intended to be bound (i.e., whether there was valid offer and acceptance) is a fact-intensive and objective test in which overt manifestations of asset, not subjective intent, control.31 The existence of a signed writing will strongly suggest that the parties intended to be bound, but evidence to the contrary (i.e., signing documents labeled "draft" or containing blanks) may cut against that conclusion.32 Whether the terms of a contract are "sufficiently definite" is determined by whether "the court can - based upon the agreement's terms and applying proper rules of construction and principles of equity - ascertain what the parties have agreed to."33
+In addition to the elements of offer, acceptance and consideration, a court will generally look at whether the parties intended to be bound and whether the terms of the contract are sufficiently definite28.
+Whether the parties to a contract intended to be bound (i.e., whether there was valid offer and acceptance) is a fact-intensive and objective test in which overt manifestations of asset, not subjective intent, control29.
+The existence of a signed writing will strongly suggest that the parties intended to be bound, but evidence to the contrary (i.e., signing documents labeled "draft" or containing blanks) may cut against that conclusion30.
+Whether the terms of a contract are "sufficiently definite" is determined by whether "the court can - based upon the agreement's terms and applying proper rules of construction and principles of equity - ascertain what the parties have agreed to."31